Child Pregnancy: What To Do, How to Act

 Objectively and lovingly share your concerns.
 Then give her freedom to make the decision.

 Refuse to worry about your family’s reputation.
-It does not matter what other people may think when they see her pregnant.
+It does not matter what other people may think about her pregnancy.

 Serve as a steady, rational voice when your daughter is tempted to overlook her beliefs.